 In the kidney principal cells these channels are the ROMK channels.
 They are the channels that work in concert with sodium-potassium ATPase (sodium pump).
 The majority of potassium excretion for those on a high potassium foods diet is through other potassium channels.
 But the ROMK channels are an important part of the process.
 The process of how the kidneys can excrete large amounts of potassium and recycle sodium was discussed in this post here.

-Two important characteristics of the Kir channels are, first, that they are all affected by PIP2.
+The first of two important characteristics of the Kir channels is that they are all affected by PIP2.
 PIP2 must dock to the channel before the channel activates.
-Secondly, many of the Kir channels are pH sensitive.
-The pH sensitivity of these channels is especially interesting since the kidneys can excrete so much more potassium when the urine is alkaline (a high pH).
+The second important characteristic is that many of the Kir channels are pH sensitive.
+The pH sensitivity of these channels is especially interesting, since the kidneys can excrete so much more potassium when the urine is alkaline (a high pH).

 The researchers in the publication (1) to be discussed today determined how these Kir channels close.
 They determined what change in structure of the channel occurred when the closing of the channel was related to the action of PIP2, or to the action of a change in pH, or to a change in potassium concentration.
 All three of these stimuli caused the same change in structure of the channel.